 The accreditation will also allow students in the program to apply for the ANID (National Agency for Research and Development) National Doctoral Scholarship.

-The Doctorate in Dental Sciences from the School of Dentistry of the Universidad de los Andes.has been accredited for a maximum period of 3 yearsin its first evaluation and without yet having a cohort of graduatesThis is an important institutional milestone and a recognition of the program's commitment to academic, scientific and training excellence.
+The Doctorate in Dental Sciences from the School of Dentistry at Universidad de los Andeshas been accredited for a maximum period of 3 yearsin its first evaluation, despite not yet having a graduating cohort.This is an important institutional milestone and recognizes the program's commitment to academic, scientific and training excellence.

-The accreditation will also allow the students of the program to apply for the ANID (National Agency for Research and Development) National Doctoral Scholarship, which is in addition to other financing alternatives that the University makes available to its doctoral students, thus reaffirming the institutional commitment to the development of research in dental sciences and the formation of advanced human capital in Chile.
+The accreditation will also allow the students in the program to apply for the ANID (National Agency for Research and Development) National Doctoral Scholarship, which is in addition to other financing alternatives that the University makes available to its doctoral students, reaffirming its institutional commitment to the development of research in dental sciences and the development of advanced human capital in Chile.

-"This important step consolidates the positioning of the Doctorate in Dental Sciences at the national level in oral health research, and reaffirms the mission of the Universidad de los Andes to actively contribute to the advancement of knowledge and the well-being of people."Marcela concludes.
+"This important step consolidates the position of the Doctorate in Dental Sciences in the field of oral health research at the national level and reaffirms the mission of Universidad de los Andes to actively contribute to the advancement of knowledge and the well-being of people," concludes Marcela.

 Learn more about the Doctorate in Dental Sciences here